 TESOL Certificate Program

 The English department offers a Graduate Certificate in Teaching English to Speakers of Other Languages, which can be completed either as a stand-alone course of study or as part of the English MA or PhD program.
 The certificate is designed to serve the needs of teachers working or planning to work in ESL or EFL environments.
+All coursework can be completed online, mainly through online meetings through Zoom.
 Note: Students applying to or enrolled in the MA or PhD need to submit a separate application.

 Our TESOL program is designed to help teachers succeed in the classroom by improving their understanding of the theories, methodologies, resources and strategies used in effective ESL/EFL classrooms.
 The course incorporates the explicit goal of linking theory with practice, and provides teachers with plenty of hands-on opportunities designed to develop a skillful and thoughtful approach to teaching English to speakers of other languages.
 The professors involved in the TESOL program are experienced ESL/EFL teachers as well researchers who actively publish in international, peer-reviewed journals in the field.
 Finally, from a practical standpoint, the courses in the TESOL program are regularly offered at night in order to serve the needs of busy teachers working in the community.